cop4331-spr2020-team/contact-manager/README.md

 2. `docker-compose up` or `docker-compose up -d` to run in the background.
 3. Access frontend through __11.11.11.11__ (port number not needed)
 4. Access backend through __11.11.11.11:<port_number>__.

+## Deploying Production
+The backend server has no changes in terms of deployment, but React has an optimized build step
+which you can test like so.
+`docker-compose -f docker-compose-prod.yaml up -d --build`